 First, the management module selects which algorithms are active and controls transitions between algorithms.
 Examples of transitions include moving from non-resolved image processing (for navigation during a far range approach) to close-range image processing (for rendezvous at close ranges); or moving from a numerical optimization control solver (for highly accurate control during an approach trajectory) to a closed-form control solver (for efficient control during station-keeping periods).
-Transitions can be handled autonomously or may be planned from the ground.
 The module also manages FDIR tasks and fault reporting.
 The relevant system status and error flags that are generated are reported to the spacecraft bus and ground segment.